DevOpsDolapo/DevOps_Projects/PROJECT3/Project3.md

 ### Connecting to the EC2 Instances

-To connect to the servers I just created on AWS, I'll be using a software known as Termius
+To connect to the servers I just created on AWS, I'll be using a software known as Termius.

+To connect to the Apache server:

 1. Click on 'NEW HOST' on the termius software